Wildlife Emergency?

 If you have found an injured or orphaned wild animal:

 - Keep the animal warm.
-Place birds in a tissue-filled shoebox or other small box and larger animals in a larger box with a towel.
+Place in a box with a towel, tissue, or old t-shirt.
 Make sure the box has holes in the lid.
 If you have a heatingpad, place the box halfway on the heatingpad and set the heatingpad to LOW only.

 - Keep the animal in a dark, quiet place.

 - Leave the animal alone; don’t handle or bother it.
-Keep children and pets away.
+Keep children and pets away to avoid death by Capture Myopathy.

 ATTENTION